 My friend, Jenny (the one who loves to can the food she grows in her Napa garden) brought me a jar of her plum preserves, along with a jar of her calamondin jam.
 Plums you know about.
-Calamondins are tiny orange looking fruits.
+Calamondins are tiny orange-looking fruits.
 They are citrusy tasting, but not necessarily sweet like an orange.
 To make calamondin marmalade, Jenny has to seed each little globe, cut them into quarters, and fill a huge soup pot.
 She saves the seeds and ties them in cheesecloth.
 These, too, go into the pot with sugar and other secret ingredients!
 The seeds create the pectin that gives the marmalade its viscous texture.

 In case you’re curious, here’s a collection of homegrown calamondins!

 I switched up between a spoonful of plum jam, and a spoonful of calamondin marmalade on my toast each morning…and then it happened!
-While sipping coffee and gaining consciousness, I accidently put both the jam and the marmalade on one single piece of toast.
+While sipping coffee and gaining consciousness, I accidentally put both the jam and the marmalade on one single piece of toast.
 Strike up the brass band and fireworks!
 The taste was delicious” a merging of tart and sweet with a twangy aftertaste.
 It was phenomenal.

 I came across an old cookie bar recipe that called for strawberry jam and said to myself,

 “‘Self, what the heck… let’s get this fusion of flavors going!”